CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_FFPE_RNAseq.md

 {% include important.html content="Safe stopping point.
 Leave the samples overnight in the thermal cycler at 4C or store the cDNA in the -20C freezer for up to 2 weeks." %}

 ## PCR1- Addition of Illumina Adapters and Indexes
-Important: If Purification of RNA-seq Library using AMPure Beads will be performed the same day, take aliquots of beads out of 4C to allow them to reach room temperature
+{% include important.html content="If Purification of RNA-seq Library using AMPure Beads will be performed the same day, take aliquots of beads out of 4C to allow them to reach room temperature" %}

 1. Prepare enough PCR1 Master Mix for all reactions plus 10% by combining the following reagents in the order shown below, vortex, then spin down: